 Throughout the course, students will have specific responsibilities related to the analysis and evaluation of different approaches/planning alternatives to manage neighbourhood change as well as to ensure socially appropriate planning strategies.
 Given the diversity of topics, the last assignment is a research project that allows students to explore issues relevant to their specific interests and professional practice but within a common framework of transition to affordable housing and sustainable neighbourhoods.
+The pedagogy brings design thinking with urban innovation models through online interaction widely used in professional planning and design practice.
 The outcome of this project will provide a vital mechanism for the collective learning of the material, and for the development of a range of practical urban planning skills.